ministryofjustice/security-guidance/docs/secure-by-default.md

 ### Context is important

-The previous principles can generally be applied in most scenarios however interpretation and applicability in context can vary - the Ministry of Justice \(MoJ\) Cyber Security team are here to help and advise.
+The previous principles can generally be applied in most scenarios however interpretation and applicability in context can vary - the Cyber Security team are here to help and advise.

 NCSC also have a set of whitepapers which help explain some approaches to building products which align with these principles \(and they add to them over time\):